 Other SAML servers may ask for the following information when configuring an integration with Zendesk:

 The Access Consumer Service (ACS) URL is https://accountname.zendesk.com/access/saml (case sensitive)Note: In the URL above, replace 'accountname' with your Zendesk subdomain.

 Redirects to SAML Single Sign-on URL are HTTP POST

-Hashing algorithm (ADFS): Zendesk supports the SHA-1 and SHA-2 algorithm when using Active Directory Federation Services (ADFS)
+Hashing algorithm (ADFS): Zendesk supports the SHA-2 algorithm when using Active Directory Federation Services (ADFS)

 Integration with Active Directory Federation Services (ADFS)